 - Private Military Contractors: She is a PMC who was drafted from the Corneria Army and is fighting to protect her home planet from Andross.

-- The Sixth Ranger: Fay becomes a member of the Star Fox team in this game, with this being reflected in the pilot's select screen with her taking up the sixth slot.
+- Sixth Ranger: Fay becomes a new addition to the Star Fox team in this game.

 - Suspiciously Similar Substitute: Not only has she replaced Fara's spot from an early build of Star Fox 2, but her entry in the game's manual gives her a very similar backstory.